Dreambound

 What is a Medication Aide?

-A Medication Aide, also known as a Certified Medication Aide (CMA), is a healthcare professional who is responsible for administering medications to patients under the supervision of a licensed nurse.
-Their primary responsibilities include preparing, distributing, and monitoring the effects of medications on patients.
+A Medication Aide, also known as a Certified Medication Aide (CMA) or Med Tech, is a healthcare professional trained to prepare, administer, and monitor medications for patients under the supervision of licensed nurses.

 Where Does a Medication Aide Work?